An analysis of cyber threats in various sectors, the true costs of cyber crime, and ways in which companies can mitigate this fast-evolving risk.

-The publication (PDF 5.47 MB) outlined different types of attacks that organisations in 14 different sectors are subject to, and the sector-by-sector analyses highlight what businesses need to adapt in order to keep themselves and their customers safe.
+The publication outlined different types of attacks that organizations in 14 different sectors are subject to, and the sector-by-sector analyses highlight what businesses need to adapt in order to keep themselves and their customers safe.

-While it is not possible to be 100 percent secure from a cyber attack, there are measures companies can take to mitigate the risks, minimise the consequences and recover more quickly should a breach occur.
+While it is not possible to be 100 percent secure from a cyber-attack, there are measures companies can take to mitigate the risks, minimize the consequences and recover more quickly should a breach occur.

 Cyber insurance is a key part of the solution.
 Demand for cyber risk coverage continues to be driven by privacy breach laws in certain countries, yet the absence of similar measures in other continents may contribute to the relative lack of awareness around cyber insurance.